 • Students are required to participate in a New Student International Orientation .
 Topics covered include computer access, how to buy textbooks, and assimilation into the campus and the City of Ames.
 Students will meet their Academic Adviser during New Student International Orientation.

 • Once you receive notification of acceptance (you will get both an electronic notification and a paper copy), you can buy plane tickets.
-Plan on arriving around the Monday of the week before classes for your orientation and check-in.

 • Local transportation and temporary housing information is available on the International Students & Scholars Website.